Imaging in medicine

 prepare an extended, cogently argued piece of writing that summarises an aspect of medical imaging.

 Normally you must have completed either this module or SD815 or S807 or S808 (or the discontinued module S819) and one of SH804, SEH806, S811, B716 before progressing to the MSc project module (S810) or the MSc project module for MSc in Professional Science (SXB810).
-Before progressing to the MSc project module for IPEM accredited pathway (SXP810), normally you must have completed either this module or the discontinued module S819.

 The course will be of particular interest to those working in the field of medical imaging.
 It will also be accessible to those with no prior knowledge of the field but with a background in science.